korpling/pepperModules-GenericXMLModules/README.md

 This project provides a Pepper module to import data comming froma a wide range of xml formats to Salt. [[read more]](#GenericXMLImporter)

 ## Install module
 If this Pepper module is not yet contained in your Pepper distribution, you can easily install it.
+Just open a command line and enter one of the following program calls:

 ### Windows